Landlord Rental Vacancy Rate Guide (+ Calculator & Statistics)

-A vacancy rate defines the percentage of unoccupied units in a multiunit rental property.
-It is a valuable metric that helps determine whether a rental property is performing well and if it will be a profitable investment.
-To learn more about what a vacancy rate is, we’ll use a vacancy rate calculator and discuss why it matters to investors, how to decrease vacancies, and vacancy rates statistics in the US.
+A vacancy rate represents the percentage of unoccupied units in a multi-unit rental property.
+It is a helpful indicator for determining if a rental property is performing well and whether it is or will be a profitable investment.
+To understand more about what a vacancy rate is, we’ll utilize a vacancy rate calculator and examine why it matters to investors, methods to reduce vacancies, and the level of vacancies in the United States.

-To calculate your property’s vacancy rate, these are the two numbers you’ll need to gather: the total number of units in the building and the number of currently vacant units in the same building.
+To calculate your property’s rate of vacancy, these are the two numbers you’ll need to gather: the total number of units in the building and the number of currently vacant units in the same building.
 If you already own the property, review your ledger to find these numbers.
 If you’re evaluating a new property purchase, have your real estate agent gather this information from the current owner or do your own research online.

 Learn how to calculate the vacancy rate using the formula below or by inputting your figures into the calculator:

-In an apartment building with 80 total units, 12 of the units are currently unoccupied.
-Using the vacancy rate calculator formula, we first multiply the number of vacant units by 100.
+In an apartment building with 80 total units, 12 are currently unoccupied.
+Using the vacancy rate calculator formula, we first multiply the number of vacant units by 100, then divide by the total number of units (80) to get the vacancy percentage.

-In the example above, the average calculation for the vacant rental property is 15%.
-If the average vacancy rate for the area is 5%, it’s clear that the building is not performing properly.
-The next step is to determine why the vacancy rate is so high.
+In the example above, the vacancy level of the rental property is 15%.
+If the average rate of vacancy for the area is 5%, it’s clear that the building is not performing properly.
+The next step is to determine why the vacancy level is so high.
 It may be because the apartments are overpriced, outdated, need repairs, or the building is unattractive and lacks amenities.

-Pro tip: When you are figuring out the number of vacant units, many investors exclude units tenants just moved out of, units in need of repairs, or a unit that has just been updated and placed on the market because these factors skew the data.
-Make sure to carefully consider which units are included when you determine or receive the vacancy rate of a rental property.
+Pro tip: When you are figuring out the number of vacant units, many investors exclude units where tenants just moved out, units in need of repairs, or a unit that has just been updated and placed on the market recently because these factors skew the data.
+Make sure to carefully consider which units are included when you determine or receive the vacancy ratio of a rental property.

 What Defines a Good or Bad Vacancy Rate?

-What’s considered to be a “good vacancy rate” is highly relative to each property’s location, rental market, economy, season, and price.
-Most investors consider between 2%-4% a good vacancy rate in metropolitan areas.
-Rural areas tend to have higher vacancy rates across the board, with a current average rental vacancy rate of 6.7%.
-In general, high or “bad” vacancy rates mean that a property is not performing well, and may indicate poor property condition, poor management, or local problems like job loss and economic downturn.
+So, what is a good vacancy rate?
+It is highly relative to each property’s location, rental market, economy, season, and price.
+Most investors consider between 2% and 4% a good vacancy level in metropolitan areas.
+As of the second quarter of 2023, the rental vacancy ratio is 6.3%.
+In general, high or “bad” vacancy rates mean that a property is not performing well and may indicate poor property condition, poor management, or local problems like job loss and economic downturn.

-In contrast, low or “good” vacancy rates are generally considered an indicator that people want to live in the building or unit and that there is a strong demand for rentals.
-However, low vacancy rates can also be overlooked as an indicator of a potential problem.
-If the vacancy rate is constantly at zero, then it’s likely that the rent price is too low and must be raised to increase cash flow.
+In contrast, low or “good” vacancy percentage are generally considered an indicator that people want to live in the building or unit and that there is a strong demand for rentals.
+However, a low number of vacancies can also be overlooked as an indicator of a potential problem.
+If the vacancy level is constantly at zero, then it’s likely that the rent price is too low and must be raised to increase cash flow.
 Investors must know how to set the rent price for a property to maximize cash flow and minimize vacancies.

-Vacancy rates are typically used to help landlords or investors evaluate whether a potential rental property purchase will be profitable.
-However, it is also an important metric to evaluate the rental market across a neighborhood, city, state, or country.
+Vacancy rates are an essential metric to evaluate the rental market across a neighborhood, city, state, or country.
 When you perform a rental market analysis (RMA), you’ll gather and compare information about multiple rental properties throughout an area to comprehensively evaluate the overall rental market.

 - Location